Mental Health Facilities Cumberland County, PA

 Diakon Family Life Services

 Diakon Family Life Services is a mental health treatment center in Cumberland County, Pennsylvania, located at 960 Century Drive, 17055 zip code.
 Diakon Family Life Services provides outpatient treatment.
-Diakon Family Life Services also offers cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to young adults, adults and children / adolescents.
-Diakon Family Life Services supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with HIV or AIDS.
-Diakon Family Life Services also provides family psychoeducation and court-ordered outpatient treatment.
+Diakon Family Life Services also offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
+Diakon Family Life Services supports children/adolescents with serious emotional disturbance, active duty military and veterans.
+Diakon Family Life Services also provides court-ordered outpatient treatment and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Cumberland County, PA